dojo/docs/dijit/form.rst

 Mapped Form Controls
 ====================

 Many of the form controls have a concept of "displayed value" vs. "serialized value" (aka the "real value"), which is the value passed to the server on form submit.
-For example, a NumberSpinner may be declared like
+For example, a NumberSpinner may be declared like:

 .. html ::